joshkotrous/compliance-service/README.md

-# Nabis Engineering Manager
+# compliance-service

-## Josh Kotrous

-Hi Chris and team 👋 thanks for reviewing my solution to this portion of the interview process!
-Within this repository you will find the following files and folders:
+My solution consists of the following files and folders:

 ```
 ├── ADR